 ‘You are dragging issue’: SC pulls up Assam govt over illegal detention

-New Delhi, Apr 01: The Supreme Court on Monday pulled up the Assam government after after its chief secretary failed to be present in court to answer queries on illegal detention of foreigners during a hearing on the National Register of Citizens (NRC) in the state.
+New Delhi, Apr 01: The Supreme Court on Monday pulled up the Assam government after its chief secretary failed to be presented in court to answer queries on illegal detention of foreigners during a hearing on the National Register of Citizens (NRC) in the state.

 A bench headed by Chief Justice Ranjan Gogoi said "Your affidavits are an exercise in futility.
 You are simply dragging the matter.
 No amount of disappearance or lack of cooperation will solve this problem."